LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 $ git clone https://github.com/LogtalkDotOrg/logtalk3.git lgt3git
 ```

-A `lgt3git` directory will be created on your home directory containing a local copy of the current Logtalk development version.
+A `lgt3git` directory will be created in your home directory containing a local copy of the current Logtalk development version.
 Later, to update your local copy to the latest development version just type:

 ```shell
 $ cd ~/lgt3git